Berulacks/10ftwm/README.md

 A lightweight window manager designed to be used with media centers and other "10 foot" devices.

 10ftwm is a fairly new project, but it aims to simplify the management of fullscreen applications in environments where a keyboard might not be available (e.g. a home-theater PC).
-In its current (very rough) state, the program allows you to change windows using a gamepad (or whatever is in /dev/input/js0) or keyboard.
+In its current (very rough) state, the program allows you to change windows using a gamepad (or whatever is in /dev/input/js0), keyboard, or IR remote control.

-It also comes with a little on-screen-display that is toggled by pressing the home button on your gamepad.
+It also comes with a little on-screen-display that is toggled by pressing the home button on your gamepad, SHIFT+UP on your keyboard, or whatever button you defined with lirc.

 ### Requirements: